arunsethuraman/ima2p/README.md

 2) I have now added the functionality to print swap rates between adjacent temperatures - note that in parallelized MC3, while chains remain stationary across processors, their temperatures move around throughout the run.
 Hence swapping rates between adjancent temperatures of chains should give a better idea of mixing than swap rates between adjacent chains.

-Please report any bugs/crashes to arun@temple.edu
+Please report any bugs/crashes to asethuraman@csusm.edu

 Compiling and Running IMa2p